ministryofjustice/laa-dces-data-migration/dces-extract-load-csv-files/README.md

 git clone git@github.com:ministryofjustice/laa-dces-data-migration.git

 cd laa-dces-data-migration
+cd dces-extract-load-csv-files
 ```

 ### To build the container

-In the directory where the Dockerfile is located, run the following
+In the directory where the Dockerfile is located, run the Docker Desktop and then run the following
 ```
 docker build -t <image_name> .
 ```